 Biotin is considered to be safe for most pets and farm animals.

 Biotin is frequently associated with hair and hooves.
-Some of its more common uses are ensuring a healthy coat, curing cases of sunburn, and treating a wide range of hoof problems.
+Some of its more common uses are ensuring a healthy coat, curing sunburn, and treating a wide range of hoof problems.

 In dogs and cats, biotin is often prescribed to treat severe allergies, sometimes in combination with fatty acids.